Dry weather adding to firework danger this Fourth of July

 WEBSTER, N.Y.
-(WROC) — The concern for backyard fireworks shows are growing as June ends on a dry note.
+(WROC) — The concern for backyard fireworks shows is growing as June ends on a dry note.

 In Rochester specifically, the city, as of Wednesday, is over an inch short on rainfall.